apollo

 Disease/Condition Glossary

-Parkinson’s disease: It is a progressive neurological disorder in which the first signs are problems with movements.
-Dopamine is a naturally-occurring neurotransmitter in the brain which is reduced or absent in people with Parkinson’s disease.
-Due to this, problems arise with smooth and coordinated movements.
-Symptoms include decreased ability to smell, stooped posture, changes in voice, constipation, small/ cramped handwriting, tremor, slow movements, stiffness of arms, legs, trunk, and balance problems.
+Parkinson’s disease: It is a progressive neurological disorder that primarily affects movement.
+It occurs when dopamine, a naturally occurring brain chemical, is reduced or absent, leading to problems with smooth, coordinated movements.
+Symptoms include decreased ability to smell, stooped posture, changes in voice, constipation, small and cramped handwriting, tremors, slow movements, stiffness in the arms, legs, and trunk, and balance problems.

 FAQs

-TRIHEXYPHENIDYL works by relaxing the muscles and nerve impulses that control muscle functioning.
-It improves muscle control and reduces the stiffness, thereby helps the muscles move naturally.
+Trihexyphenidyl works by relaxing the muscles and nerve impulses that control muscle functioning.
+It improves muscle control and reduces stiffness, helping muscles move more naturally.

-Dry mouth could be a side-effect of TRIHEXYPHENIDYL.
-Limiting caffeine intake, avoiding smoking and mouthwashes containing alcohol, drinking water regularly, and chewing sugar-free gum/candy might help in stimulating saliva and thereby prevents drying of the mouth.
+Dry mouth may be a side effect of Trihexyphenidyl.
+Limiting caffeine intake, avoiding smoking and alcohol-containing mouthwashes, drinking water regularly, and chewing sugar-free gum or candy may help stimulate saliva and prevent dry mouth.

-TRIHEXYPHENIDYL should be used with caution during hot weather as it may increase the chance of having a heat stroke.
+Trihexyphenidyl should be used with caution in hot weather, as it may increase the risk of heat stroke.
 Inform your doctor if you have heat intolerance or fever.